-One of the best Ham radios on the market today is a Baofeng UV-5RA.
-It is without a doubt one of the best little Ham radios on the market today.
-It is extremely compact, easy to use, a incredibly cost effective for any prepper, emergency response team, new Ham operator, etc. It just can’t be beat for its price and capability.
+One of the best Ham (can also handle GMRS, FRMS, MURS) radios on the market today is a Baofeng UV-5RA.
+It is without a doubt one of the best little Ham radios out there today.
+It is extremely compact, easy to use, and incredibly cost effective for any prepper, emergency response team, new Ham operator, etc. It just can’t be beat for its price and capability…and available acessories.

-To improve its capabilities I purchased a Browning BR-180 Amateur Dual Band Mobile Antenna .
+To improve its capabilities I purchased a Browning BR-180 Amateur Dual Band Mobile Antenna.
 I already have a NMO (New Motorola) mount on my truck’s roof.
-FYI – NMO is the defacto standard for professional antenna mounting.
-So, I have this really great hanheld radio, a matching high quality antenna and no real way to use both in a ground-based application.
-Yes, I believe I am far more likely to use the radio outside of my truck during times of need.
+FYI – NMO is the defacto standard for professional vehicle antenna mounting.
+So, I have this really great handheld radio, a matching high quality antenna and no real way to use both in a ground-based application.
+Yes, I believe I am far more likely to use the radio away from my truck during times of need.
 So what antenna would I use?

 The question is valid since the Browning BR-180 requires a ground plane that is provided by the truck roof.
-A ground-based (not in my truck) use would have no such metal roof as a ground plane.
+A ground-based (not mounted on my truck) use would have no such metal roof as a ground plane.
 So I purchased a ground plane kit.